ajsib/Group15-CISC327-F24/Assignment-3/readme-a3.md

 4. **Proceeding to Payment**:
    - Once the flight details are confirmed, users can continue to the payment section.
 At this point, relevant flight data and user choices are saved, preparing the information for final processing.

+## Running Tests

+### Babel Configuration
+This project uses Babel to support ES6+ syntax in Jest tests.
+Ensure Babel is properly set up in the `.babelrc` file, which allows Jest to understand modern JavaScript syntax.

+### Testing with PNPM
+To execute the tests, navigate to the `server` directory and use the following command:

+Run `pnpm test` in the `server` directory.
+This command sets the `NODE_ENV` to `test` and runs Jest, which will execute all the test cases located in the `__tests__` folder.

+Make sure your environment variables for testing, such as `MONGODB_URI`, are correctly set up to ensure a successful database connection during tests.
+If you encounter any errors, refer to the `.env.test` file (if used) to define environment-specific variables for the testing environment.

+These additional steps are necessary for setting up and executing tests in a consistent and isolated environment, ensuring your application behaves as expected in different scenarios.

 ## Technologies Used